 - "Canario" (from "Fantasia Para un Gentilhombre" by Joaquin Rodrigo),

 - There's also an awesome live version of a cover of the "Peter Gunn Theme."
-It's on YouTube somewhere (and their 1979 live album In Concert - Works Live), go check it out.
+It's on YouTube somewhere (and their 1979 live album In Concert - Works Live, and their appearance on the King Biscuit Flower Hour).
+Go check it out.

 Shouldn't have kissed her, but he couldn't say no.